gmr.x gmr.y gmr.z accel.x accel.y accel.z bar therm 00 -14328.8 -45702.9 -19212.5 -0.220632 -9.90098 0.459386 1019.48 34.8908 01 -14321.8 -45712.5 -19205.4 02 -14327.9 -45705.2 -19209.4 03 -14330.8 -45709.6 -19207.4 04 -14322.3 -45706.6 -19207.7 05 -14330.5 -45707.8 -19210.7 -0.216201 -9.9025 0.4602

 Most of our devices provide an 8p8c (RJ-45) connector for serial communication, power delivery, and synchronization called the SSD connector.
 The pinout is:

 The wire colors correspond to the colors found in standard ethernet or CATx cable.
 Standard ethernet cables are appropriate.
-The serial port uses 3.3V RS-485, a differential signaling format that can be converted to rs-232 or LVTTL for microcontrollers using an RS-485 PHY chip.
+The serial port uses 3.3V RS-422, a differential signaling format that can be converted to RS-232 or LVTTL for microcontrollers using an RS-422 PHY chip.
+The signaling works with full duplex RS-485 adapters but out sensors do not support multipoint/shared cables.
 The data rate is 115200 (N81).
 We provide a SSD-USB converter dongle.

 If a windows computer is rebooted with a sensor plugged in, it can sometimes determine that the sensor is a serial mouse.
 It is possible to disable this in the registry.